Per- and Polyfluoroalkyl Substances (PFAS)

 Cancer

-Several studies of occupational and community exposure of PFAS have been conducted and continue to be researched.
-The studies have found increases in the risk of kidney and testicular cancers associated with PFOA, and possible links to testicular, breast, and thyroid cancers associated with PFOS.
-Studies for other PFAS indicate suggestive evidence of a risk of cancer associated exposure.
-Laboratory studies in animals also suggest an increased risk of pancreatic, liver and thyroid tumors due to exposure from PFAS.
+Studies on occupational and community exposure to PFAS have found increases in the risk of kidney and testicular cancers associated with PFOA, and possible links to testicular, breast, and thyroid cancers associated with PFOS.
+Laboratory studies of animals suggest an increased risk of pancreatic, liver and thyroid tumors from exposure to other PFAS.
 PFOA is classified by the International Agency for Research on Cancer (IARC) as Group 1, carcinogenic to humans, and PFOS is classified by the IARC as Group 2B, possibly carcinogenic to humans.
-Illinois Environmental Protection Agency evaluates chemicals in both these classifications as carcinogens.
+Illinois Environmental Protection Agency evaluates chemicals in both classifications as carcinogens.

-More information regarding studies related to PFOA and PFOS carcinogenicity can be found in the IARC and National Toxicology Program (NTP) publications.
+More information regarding studies related to PFOA and PFOS carcinogenicity can be found in the IARC, National Toxicology Program (NTP), and U.S. EPA publications.

 For Pregnant & Nursing Women

-PFAS can be transported through umbilical cord blood and breast milk to the unborn fetus and infant child.
-Given the bioaccumulative nature of these chemicals, it is important to minimize exposure before, during and after pregnancy.
-Pregnant women and women who plan to become pregnant may consider taking steps to reduce their overall exposure to PFAS, which may include using a household drinking water treatment certified to remove PFAS or an alternative drinking water source that is tested for PFAS if sampling indicates that PFAS is present in your drinking water.
-This step along with those in the Ways to Reduce PFAS Exposure section may reduce overall exposure to PFAS.
+PFAS can be transported through umbilical cord blood and breast milk to the fetus and infant child.
+Given the ability of these chemicals to build up in the body, it is important to minimize exposure before, during, and after pregnancy.
+Pregnant women and women who plan to become pregnant may consider taking steps to reduce their overall exposure to PFAS.

-The Center for Disease Control (CDC) recommends nursing mothers continue breastfeeding, noting that the benefits outweigh the risks associated with potential PFAS exposure.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends nursing mothers continue breastfeeding, noting that the benefits outweigh the risks associated with potential PFAS exposure.
 More information can be found on the PFAS and Breastfeeding webpage.

-For bottle-fed infants, if sampling indicates that PFAS is present in your drinking water, consider using a household drinking water treatment or bottled water that has been filtered using reverse osmosis when preparing formula.
-Bottled water treatment will typically be found on the bottle label.
+For bottle-fed infants, if sampling indicates that PFAS is present in your drinking water, consider using a household drinking water treatment or bottled water that has been treated to remove PFAS when preparing formula.

 For Children